ellierist/Event-Tracker-App/README.md

 # Event-Tracker-App
 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
 The goal of this event tracker app was to provide users with a platform to organize and have all their events all in one place.
-The requirements included a login method, a registration method, a page where the user can see their events, add new events, delete events or edit events.
+The requirements included a login method, a registration method, a page where the user can see their events, add new events, delete events or edit events and a SMS notification system for when an event is occuring soon.

 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?